marce1l/snipers/README.md

 To use this bot, you have to self host it.<br>
 There are a few API keys you will need when setting up your environment, making sure the bot works.

-> You can use every API listed here for free, if you don't go over their free tier
+> You can use every API listed here for free (credit card isn't required), if you don't go over their free tier (api requests will just fail)

 ### Environment variables